 Just a word of precaution: avoid walking anywhere without sufficient lighting.
 Safety first!

 If walking isn’t convenient in your location, then simple stretching exercises should suffice.

-The video below by Natalia Leigh demonstrates a few stretching exercises proven and tested for writers:
+The video below demonstrates a few stretching exercises proven and tested for writers:

 18. Get a Cold Shower